 Use a virtual network to secure inbound or outbound traffic for Azure API Management

-By default your API Management is accessed from the internet at a public endpoint, and acts as a gateway to public backends.
-API Management provides several options to secure access to your API Management instance and to backend APIs using an Azure virtual network.
+By default your API Management instance is accessed from the internet at a public endpoint, and acts as a gateway to public backends.
+API Management provides several options to use an Azure virtual network to secure access to your API Management instance and to backend APIs.
 Available options depend on the service tier of your API Management instance.
+Choose networking capabilities to meet your organization's needs.

 The following table compares virtual networking options.
 For more information, see later sections of this article and links to detailed guidance.

-With VNet injection, deploy ("inject") your API Management instance in a subnet in a non-internet-routable network to which you control access.
+In the API Management classic Developer and Premium tiers, deploy ("inject") your API Management instance in a subnet in a non-internet-routable network to which you control access.
 In the virtual network, your API Management instance can securely access other networked Azure resources and also connect to on-premises networks using various VPN technologies.
-To learn more about Azure VNets, start with the information in the Azure Virtual Network Overview.

 You can use the Azure portal, Azure CLI, Azure Resource Manager templates, or other tools for the configuration.
 You control inbound and outbound traffic into the subnet in which API Management is deployed by using network security groups.